Whitton, London: Leisure activities

-With a third of the borough being green and open space – five times more than any other borough in London – Whitton has much to offer in the way of leisure activities.
+Being in a borough a third of which is green and open space – five times more than any other borough in London – Whitton has much to offer in the way of leisure activities.

 Parks and open spaces

 The town has one long linear park along the River Crane, London and five smaller neighbourhood parks that have sport facilities and children's playgrounds along with three cemeteries.
 Close to the town are the large Bushy Park and Richmond Park that are managed by The Royal Parks and serve as the larger district parks for the area.
 Hounslow Heath, a large open space and local conservation area is heavily used by the town's residents.